Is There A Right Way To Breathe During Exercise?

 When you exercise, it’s perfectly normal for it to feel a little harder to breathe, especially if you are exercising at a high intensity.
 In fact, you can use your breathing to assess your rate of perceived exertion.
 If you are finding it hard to breathe, you may need to slow down and decrease the intensity to catch your breath again before increasing the intensity.

-It’s okay to do this throughout a workout — in fact, during a high-intensity interval training (HIIT) or Tabata workout you’ll do this a number of times as you alternate between exercising at a maximal rate for short bursts and then decreasing your effort to exercise at a lower intensity.
+It’s okay to do this throughout a workout — during a high-intensity interval training (HIIT) or Tabata workout you’ll do this a number of times as you alternate between exercising at a maximal rate for short bursts and then decreasing your effort to exercise at a lower intensity.

 Exhale during effort, inhale during rest